How to Tap Maple Trees

 How to tap a maple tree:

-Take a metal bit and drill a 7/16th hole, going into the tree an inch and a half at a slightly upward angle.
-Insert tap and then set up either bag or bucket (use a food-grade bucket!
+- Insert tap and then set up either bag or bucket (use a food-grade bucket!
 Do not use a bucket you would get from Home Depot or the like – the plastic they use in those buckets were not made for food).

-How to collect and store sap from a maple tree:
+How to collect and store sap from a maple tree

 Collecting and Storing Sap: Check your trees daily (or more or less).
 You want to keep your sap in a cold place and boil it down as soon as possible.
 That being said, I wouldn’t recommend boiling every day – waiting a few days, as long as the sap stays cool/cold, will be okay.